Why Machine Learning Models Systematically Underestimate Extreme Values II: How to Fix It with LatentNN: Attenuation Bias in Neural Networks

 We train two models on each dataset.
 The first is ordinary least squares linear regression.
 The second is an MLP with 2 hidden layers of 64 units each and ReLU activations, trained for 20000 epochs using the Adam optimizer with learning rate 0.03.

 For neural networks, we cannot directly measure a single coefficient $\beta$ as we did for linear regression in Section~\ref{sec:review}.
 The MLP used here has over 4000 parameters distributed across multiple layers, rather than a single interpretable slope.
 Instead, we quantify attenuation through the predictions themselves.
+Here, predictions are always made using the observed (noisy) inputs: $y_{\rm pred} = f_{\boldsymbol{\theta}}(x_{\rm obs})$, not the unknown true inputs.
 We define $\lambda_y$ as the slope of the regression of $y_{\rm pred}$ against $y_{\rm true}$.
 If a model suffers from attenuation bias, its predictions will be compressed toward the mean: when we plot $y_{\rm pred}$ versus $y_{\rm true}$, the slope will be less than unity.
 A value of $\lambda_y = 1$ indicates no attenuation, while $\lambda_y < 1$ indicates that predictions are systematically pulled toward the sample mean.

 As discussed in Paper~I, for linear regression in one dimension with true relationship $y = \beta x$, these two measures of attenuation are equivalent.
 The predicted value is $\hat{y} = \hat{\beta} x_{\rm obs}$, and when we regress predictions against true values, the attenuation in the slope estimate $\hat{\beta}$ translates directly to attenuation in the predictions.
 In this case, $\lambda_y = \lambda_\beta = 1/(1 + (\sigma_x/\sigma_{\rm range})^2)$.
 For nonlinear models or multivariate inputs, $\lambda_y$ remains a useful empirical measure of how much the model compresses the dynamic range of predictions.